goravel/docs/digging-deeper/cache.md

 ### Incrementing / Decrementing Values

 The `Increment` and `Decrement` methods may be used to adjust the value of integer items in the cache.
-Both of these methods accept an optional second argument indicating the amount by which to increment or decrement the item's value:
+Both methods accept an optional second argument indicating the amount by which to increment or decrement the item's value:

 ```go
 facades.Cache().Increment("key")